 Due to the low topography of the Project Site and proximity to San Diego Bay, the potential effect of SLR would be evaluated prior to designing the proposed grading and utility plan for the Project Site.
 Elevating the proposed Project's buildings above existing building elevations would mitigate for flooding concerns and improve onsite drainage conditions due to potential existing storm drain deficiencies, extreme tide events, or the potential for future SLR.
 Some of the internal onsite storm drains would be removed and replaced with the demolition and grading of the existing Project Site; however, redevelopment of the Project Site would include new storm drains to tie into the existing outfalls and collect the drainage.
-The Project proposes to remove and realign the downstream portion of the large eight-foot by 4.5-foot reinforced concrete box culvert that currently drains in a southerly direction down Pacific Highway within the Project limits.
+The Project proposes to utilize eleven existing storm drain outfalls across the Project Site and remove four existing storm drain outfalls.
+A total of four new storm drain outfalls would be constructed as part of the Project.17 The Project proposes to remove and realign the downstream portion of the large eight-foot by 4.5-foot reinforced concrete box culvert that currently drains in a southerly direction down Pacific Highway within the Project limits.
 The Project proposes to modify the existing box culvert by realigning the downstream end.
 This would be accomplished by constructing a new outfall to San Diego Bay with construction of a new segment of box culvert from the existing West Harbor Drive/Pacific Highway intersection to the west along the North Harbor Drive roadway alignment to a new outfall at San Diego Bay.
 An existing 24-inch pipe that traverses both the Seaport Village and the Old Police Headquarters sites in a north-south direction would also be re-routed to a new outfall location.
 The other onsite pipes would be realigned, maintained in place, and/or replaced to tie into the existing storm drain outlets.